 Case in point: one particular property that’s perched on a hill with two 1930s cottages forming a family compound, retains much of its original charm.
-Its neighbour, that stunner pictured above (if only we could show you the floor-to-ceiling glass and spectacular outdoor spaces at the back), was a complete rebuild by Ong&Ong architects.
-It just changed hands for $48 million.
+Its neighbour, that stunner pictured below (if only we could show you the floor-to-ceiling glass and spectacular outdoor spaces at the back), was a complete rebuild by Ong&Ong architects.
+It changed hands in 2018 for $48 million.

 Broadrick Road, Mountbatten